KindXiaoming/physics_of_skill_learning/README.md

 in real-world experiments, our intuitive understanding of them is quite limited.
 Intuitive understanding, or physics-style understanding, has the potential to bridge between theory (mathematics-like understanding) and experiments (engineering-like understanding).

-To gain some intuition about skill learning, we take physicists’ approach of abstraction and simplification (see illustration in Figure 1): when trying to understand a cow in the wild, physicists would make assumptions to simplify the subject matter.
+To gain some intuition about skill learning, we take physicists’ approach of abstraction and simplification (see illustration below): when trying to understand a cow in the wild, physicists would make assumptions to simplify the subject matter.
 It is science but also art to determine the appropriate level of abstraction and simplification.
 As Einstein famously put it, “Everything should be made as simple as possible, but not simpler.”
 In the same philosophy, we will propose three models trading